- 9 shares

-You’ll find advice from various experts below to re-jig your job search (if you were already job-hunting when all this hit) or dive into a new search.
+If you’ve actually been laid off, you’ll find plenty of good advice below from various experts to re-jig your job search (if you were already job-hunting) or dive into a new search.

 Take care of financial matters